goldentroll/learn-react/project-a1-intro-to-jsx/README.md

 4. Render `visitCard` by adding this code `ReactDOM.render(visitCard, document.getElementById("root"));`
 5. Edit `visitCard` declaration and surround `h1` by a `div`.
 6. Next to h1 add a paragraph and enter some words about yourself.
-7. Next to p tag and a link to your tweeter account to open it in new window.
+7. Next to p tag and a link to your twitter account to open it in new window.
 8. Next to a tag Add an image from yourself.
 If you do not have an image url on the web use `https://i.pravatar.cc/300`

 ## How to deliver this project